 Ask important questions face to face when you can observe the other person.
 Here are few tells to look out for:

 - Pause in reply when the answer should be obvious.
-If I asked you if you robbed a bank two years ago, your reply will be instantaneous- “Of course not!”
+If I asked you: “Did you rob a bank two years ago?”
+Your reply will be instantaneous: “Of course not!”
 It’s not an ordinary event, you will remember robbing a bank.
-But if I asked you what you wore on this day two years ago you will pause to think.
-Even then, most likely you will not remember.

 - Verbal/nonverbal disconnect.
 Our bodies are wired to match the verbal and nonverbal responses.
 If you detect the mismatch most likely you are hearing a lie.
 For example, saying how sad you are and smile at the same time.

 - Hand to the mouth or eyes.
 The natural tendency to be truthful will propel a person to cover the eye as if trying not to see the lie, or block the mouth from uttering the untruth.
 If in reply to your question you see the person lifting their hand to mouth or eyes it is a tell they maybe lying.
 Again the tells must be in cluster of at least 2 to be significant.